floating-ui/floating-ui/README.md

 you can simply disable it and manually apply the popper coordinates using your library of choice.

-This made possible to some great developers to create libraries based on Popper.js that integrate in popular frameworks:
+This made possible for some great developers to create libraries based on Popper.js that integrate in popular frameworks:

 - [**react-popper**](https://github.com/souporserious/react-popper) by [@souporserious](https://github.com/souporserious) for [React](https://facebook.github.io/react/)